Introduction

 Optimal Procedures for Salesforce Contact Merging

-Use these best practices to make sure the merging process runs smoothly and effectively.
+Follow these best practices to make sure the process of joining goes well and quickly.

 1. Consistent Data Upkeep

-Review and purge your contact list regularly to keep duplicates from building up.
+Please review and update your contact list regularly to prevent duplicates from accumulating.
 This proactive strategy aids in the upkeep of an organized and effective database.

 2. Apply the Duplicate Rules in Salesforce